ZagorTenay/Data-Structures-and-Algorithms/README.md

 this value on each insert operation.
 The standard output of your program should appear as follows:

->------ AVL-Tree ------  </br>
+    ------ AVL-Tree ------
->All items were inserted.  </br>
+    All items were inserted.
->The time elapsed for the insertion of all items is 2,47563383 nanoseconds  </br>
->The result of GETSUMSMALLER for the item with value 1000 is 23442  </br>
+    The time elapsed for the insertion of all items is 2,47563383 nanoseconds The result of GETSUMSMALLER for the item with value 1000 is 23442
->The maximum value of all items is 1987  </br>
+    The maximum value of all items is 1987
->The minimum value of all items is 2  </br>
+    The minimum value of all items is 2
->The summation of all items is 221327  </br>
+    The summation of all items is 221327
->The time elapsed for GETSUM is 0,01563383 nanoseconds  </br>
+    The time elapsed for GETSUM is 0,01563383 nanoseconds

->------ Augmented AVL-Tree ------  </br>
+    ------ Augmented AVL-Tree ------
->All items were inserted.  </br>
+    All items were inserted.  </br>
->The time elapsed for the insertion of all items is 3,15623873 nanoseconds  </br>
+    The time elapsed for the insertion of all items is 3,15623873 nanoseconds
->The result of GETSUMSMALLER for the item with value 1000 is 23442  </br>
+    The result of GETSUMSMALLER for the item with value 1000 is 23442
->The maximum value of all items is 1987  </br>
+    The maximum value of all items is 1987
->The minimum value of all items is 2  </br>
+    The minimum value of all items is 2
->The summation of all items is 221327  </br>
+    The summation of all items is 221327
->The time elapsed for GETSUM is 0,00062383 nanoseconds  </br>
+    The time elapsed for GETSUM is 0,00062383 nanoseconds

 ##### Task - 4